gnosisguild/mech/README.md

 ### Deterministic deployment

-The idea for the ERC721 and ERC1155 versions of mech is that the mech instance for the designated tokens is deployed to a deterministic address.
+The idea for the token-bound versions of mech is that the mech instance for a designated token is deployed to a deterministic address.
 This enables counterfactually funding the mech account (own token to unlock treasure) or granting access for it (use token as key card).

 The deterministic deployment is implemented via Zodiac's [ModuleProxyFactory](https://github.com/gnosis/zodiac/blob/master/contracts/factory/ModuleProxyFactory.sol), through which each mech instance is deployed as an ERC-1167 minimal proxy.

 ### EIP-1167 minimal proxies with context